tvt15/Graphql_query/README.md

 <span style="font-size: larger;">PersonalAccessTokenAuthenticator Objects</span>

-Handles personal access token authentication method for GitHub clients.
+Handles personal access token authentication method for GitLab clients.

 `class PersonalAccessTokenAuthenticator(token)`
 * The `token` argument is required.
-This is the user's GitHub personal access token with the necessary scope to execute the queries that the user required.
+This is the user's GitLab personal access token with the necessary scope to execute the queries that the user required.

 Instance methods:

 `get_authorization_header()`
-* Returns the authentication header as a dictionary i.e. {"Authorization": "your_access_token"}.
+* Returns the authentication header as a dictionary i.e. {"Authorization": "your_personal_access_token"}.

 ### query  — Classes for building GraphQL queries
 Source code: [github_graphql/query.py]()